camunda/camunda-docs-manual/content/user-guide/process-engine/incidents.md

 org.camunda.bpm.engine.impl.cfg.ProcessEngineConfigurationImpl.setCustomIncidentHandlers(List<IncidentHandler>)
 ```

-All customIncidentHandlers will be added as sub handlers to `CompositeIncidentHandler` for same handler type.
+All additional incident handlers will be added as sub handlers to the `CompositeIncidentHandler` for the same handler type.

 By default, main handler is `DefaultIncidentHandler`.
 To override the main handler you need create `CompositeIncidentHandler` with your main `IncidentHandler` and init incidentHandlers before setting up the engine.